DaikiNakajima1227/ActionsTest/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: 'Test'
-labels: ''
+labels: 'bug'
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is. env.cache-name={{ env.cache-name }}

 **To Reproduce**
 Steps to reproduce the behavior: